-1.3 The hydrological equivalent of rainfall-induced shallow landslides: the case of flash floods landsliding.
-As opposing to regular floods, however, flash floods can indeed be considered as an appropriate counterpart to rainfall-induced shallow landslide occurrence.
+1.3 The hydrological equivalent of rainfall-induced shallow landslides; the case of flash floods

+One major difference between flood and landslide early warning is the available lead time.
+While the lead time in larger river basins is sufficiently long to provide warnings for potentially hazardous situations from river flooding, shallow landslides, in the case of first-time failures, generally occur suddenly and are spatially unforeseeable in a specific area susceptible to landsliding.
+As opposed to regular floods, however, flash floods can indeed be considered an appropriate counterpart to rainfall-induced shallow landslide occurrence.
 Flash floods are, similar to shallow landslides, characterized by the superior importance of small-scale extreme precipitation events and their rapid onset, which leaves only little response time.
 It is therefore appropriate to examine how flash flood forecasting is performed and how it is applicable to landslide forecasting.
+What makes landslide forecasting particularly challenging is the evolutionary sequence of the process.